 What Are Unrealized Gains and Losses?

-Otherwise they would choose to sell and take the profits.
-Investors may also choose to hold on to stocks that have gone up in value because they don’t want to pay the capital gains taxes.
+Generally, investors hold on to unrealized gains when they feel the asset will continue to increase in value, known as capital appreciation.
+Otherwise, they would choose to sell and take the profits.
+But investors may also choose to hold onto stocks that have gone up in value because they want to wait to pay the capital gains taxes.

 Calculating Unrealized Gains and Losses

 In order to calculate unrealized gains and losses, subtract the asset’s value at the time it was purchased from its current market value.
 If the resulting amount is positive, the asset has gained in value, and there are unrealized gains.
 If the amount is negative, there are unrealized losses.